isomerpages/moe-fuhuasec/_announcements/Direct School Admission/DSA for 2026 Secondary 1 Cohort.md

 </tbody>
 </table>
 <p></p>
-<p>Please refer to <a href="https://drive.google.com/file/d/1ulSidO_cxVp8it-HGQXfpJN1xCNypyKj/view?usp=sharing" rel="noopener noreferrer nofollow" target="_blank">this document</a> for
+<p>Please refer to <a href="https://drive.google.com/file/d/1x9Y4CD1QLgzgmR52Ni-Z_ANd2Un4JMjg/view?usp=drive_link" rel="noopener noreferrer nofollow" target="_blank">this document</a> for
-the selection criteria and process for the above talent areas.</p>
+information on key dates and processes for the DSA Exercise.</p>
 <p>For clarifications on the DSA Exercise, the school can be contacted via
 the following channels:</p>
 <table style="minWidth: 50px">